OpenHydrology/OH-Auto-Statistical/docs/source/installation.rst

 Windows
 -------

- 1. `Download <https://github.com/OpenHydrology/OH-Auto-Statistical/releases>`_ and run the OH Auto Statistical installer.
+`Download <https://github.com/OpenHydrology/OH-Auto-Statistical/releases>`_ and run the OH Auto Statistical installer.
- 2. This will first run the Miniconda Python package manager.
-All options can be left to their defaults.
- 3. Next the required Python packages are installed.
-This requires an internet connection.
+An internet connection is required during the installation process.

 .. attention::